Itayb3/Useful-Scripts/README.md

 Recycle Bin Activation -
 Script that activates the recycle bin feature on active directory. only works on windows 2008 R2 and above.

+Permission Copy Script -
+Copy Every Security Group from one user to another, can save a ton of time in many cases where your org uses a "Role-Based Access Control" i had fun using it while watching my peers copy groups one by one.